Note

 Create a new column ‘Visitor_Category’ by mapping ‘Destination’ to ‘Local’ (Domestic) or ‘Foreign’ (International).

-I will first define what countries are Domerstic or International.
+I will first define what countries are Domestic or International.

 • Domestic = ‘New York’